 In 1905, on the 100th anniversary of the Birth of the Prophet Joseph Smith, Joseph F., Joseph’s nephew, was then prophet and leader of the Church.

 Joseph F. Smith was 5 when his father, Hyrum, died.
 He was 7 when he drove an oxen team across the frozen Mississippi River from Iowa into Nauvoo as a refugee.
 He was 13 when his mother died and left him an orphan in Utah Territory.

-Now, 67 years old Joseph F. Smith is the prophet and leader of the Mormon religion and he has gone back east to his Uncle Joseph’s birthplace in Vermont.
+Now, 67 years old Joseph F. Smith is the prophet and leader of the Church of Jesus Christ of Latter-day Saints and he has gone back east to his Uncle Joseph’s birthplace in Vermont.
 And, he dedicates a monument there on land that the church purchased to commemorate the prophet Joseph.
 The monument is an obelisk that is 38 ½ feet tall – one foot for each year of the Prophet’s life.